-With unknown parentage, Amora was born in Asgard and at a young age she began to learn the ways of magic as an apprentice of Karnilla.
-However, she was soon banished for being too undisciplined and Amora quickly decided to train herself in the ways of magic by seducing other sorcerers and forcing them to reveal their ancient secrets to her.
-In time, Amora became one of the most powerful sorceresses in all of Asgard and was also very adept in the use of manipulation and charm in order to get her way.
+With unknown parentage, Amora was born in Asgard, and at a young age, she began to learn the ways of magic as an apprentice of Karnilla.
+However, she would soon be banished for being too undisciplined.
+Amora quickly decided to train herself in the ways of magic by seducing other sorcerers, forcing them to reveal their ancient secrets to her.
+In time, Amora became one of the most powerful sorceresses in all of Asgard.
+She was also very adept in the use of manipulation and charm to get her way.

 Amora first appeared in Journey into Mystery #103 and was created by Stan Lee and Jack Kirby.

 Amora first appeared as a foe of Thor, albeit with the intention of seducing him and then soon after as an enemy of the Avengers.

 Amora's adolescence was explored in the Thor: Son of Asgard mini-series.
 It was later revealed in the Thor mini series Thor: Ages of Thunder and Thor: Reign of Blood that although not strictly a god like other Norse figures in the Marvel Universe, Amora had been known by many 'Godly' names throughout history after reaching adulthood.

 Major Story Arcs